brunsgaard/berlin-talk-2017/talk.md

 --->

 # Challenges

 * Serializing trained python model objects
-* Load in newly trained models into the api
+* Load in newly trained models into the API

 --